ravirajani/svgtoslides/README.md

 ## More info

-For more info and options, run `python3 svgtoslides.py --help`
+For more info and options, run `svgtoslides --help`